deltachat-bot/deltawoot/README.md

 If the bot is running on the same docker host as the chatwoot instance, enter `http://host.docker.internal:5000`, and enable the `message_created` option.

-In your chatwoot instance's docker-compose file, you will also need to add this to the sidekiq container:
+In your chatwoot instance's docker-compose file, you will also need to add this to the sidekiq container, so chatwoot can talk to the deltawoot docker container:

 ```
   sidekiq:
     extra_hosts:
     - "host.docker.internal:host-gateway"
 ```

 ## Get Started